-Here, the testers focus on finding problems like the stack overflow, buffer overflows, memory leaks, etc. The tools such as Valgrind, C++ memory leak detector get used to supporting this level.
+Here, the testers focus on finding problems like stack overflow, buffer overflows, memory leaks, etc. The tools such as Valgrind, and C++ memory leak detectors get used to support this level.

 2. Code coverage:

 Code coverage gets also measured to ensure the percentage of the code covered by the white box tests.
-This process can guide the testers to write cases for areas which remain untouched.
-Here, tools like C++ code coverage validator, GCOV facilitates this level.
+This process can guide the testers to write cases for areas that remain untouched.
+Here, tools like C++ code coverage validator, and GCOV facilitates this level.

 This technique has three different levels.

 In programming terminology, a statement represents the line of code or the instruction for the compiler to recognize and respond accordingly.

 It returns the total executable lines of the application exercised by the tests executed.